ClementTsang/bottom/README.md

 # Option 3 - Clone and install directly from the repo all via Cargo
 cargo install --git https://github.com/ClementTsang/bottom

+# You can also want to pass in the target-cpu=native flag for
+# better CPU-specific optimizations.
+For example:
+RUSTFLAGS="-C target-cpu=native" cargo install --path .
 ```

 ### Binaries